Today, in our software testing mini training course, we are progressing into the last stage of the STLC, which is the test execution.

 (Note – For live project test execution, we have added and updated these columns with test execution results in the test cases spreadsheet provided for download below)

-Test execution is nothing but, using the test steps on the AUT, supplying the test data(as identified in the test case document) and observing the behavior of the AUT to see if it satisfies the expected result or not.
+Test execution is nothing but, using the test steps on the AUT, supplying the test data(as identified in the test case document) and observing the behaviour of the AUT to see if it satisfies the expected result or not.
 If the expected result is not met, it can be construed as a defect.
 And the status of the test case becomes “Fail” and if the expected result is met, the status is “Pass”.
 If the test case cannot be executed because of any reasons (an existing defect or environment not supporting) the status would be “Blocked”.
 The status of a test case that is yet to be run can be set to No run/unexecuted or can be left empty.

 - For a test case with multiple steps, if a certain step’s (in the middle of the test case steps) expected result is not met, the test case status can be set to “Fail” right there and the next steps need not be executed.